 When discussing Italian cheese, two names will invariably come up – ricotta and mascarpone.
 Both of them are staples in Italian cuisine, used in all sorts of savory and sweet dishes.
 But how do they differ from each other?
-And which cheese is better for which type of dish?
+And which cheese is better: ricotta or mascarpone?

 Mascarpone is a cream cheese made by adding acid to milk whereas ricotta is made from the leftover whey.
 Mascarpone has a creamy consistency and milky, sweet taste while ricotta has a grainy, fluffy texture that tastes tangier.
 Hence, mascarpone is better for desserts and ricotta for savory dishes.